tcranston/cit-monroebrothers/Services/cryostat design.md

 Monroe Brothers Ltd has extensive experience of designing cryostats as listed below.

-* A low heat loss cryostat for an NMR magnet which required filling with 200litres of liquid helium only once per year.
+* A low heat loss cryostat for an NMR magnet which required filling with 200 litres of liquid helium only once per year.

 * A cryogen free cryostat for the TF coils of a small tokamak operating at 30 K and cooled by a Sumitomo cryocooler.